 On October 10, 2013, the Federation and the Academy entered into an annual lease with automatic renewals, based on certain conditions, for a new building in Palm Beach Gardens, whereby the Federation is the lessor, and the Academy is the lessee.
 The initial term of the lease may extend to June 30, 2112.
-The Federation has estimated the fair market value of the lease to be \$1,550,00 and \$1,138,456 for the years ended June 30, 2023 and 2022, respectively.
-During the years ended June 30, 2023 and 2022, the Federation recorded in-kind rent income of \$1,550,000 and \$1,138,456, respectively, which is included within "In-kind rental income -nonfinancial assets," and a corresponding expense, which is included within "Grants and allocations," on the Consolidated Statements of Activities.
+The Federation has estimated the fair market value of the lease to be \$1,550,000 for the years ended June 30, 2024 and 2023, respectively.
+During each of the years ended June 30, 2024 and 2023, the Federation recorded in-kind rent income of \$1,550,000, respectively, which is included within "In-kind rental income -nonfinancial assets," and a corresponding expense, which is included within "Grants and allocations," on the Consolidated Statements of Activities.
 Due to the conditional nature of the ninety-nine-year lease, the donated use of the property is evaluated on an annual basis by the Federation to determine if the Academy has met the conditions stipulated in the lease agreement.